-Contributors AGC, BEØ and MG conceptualised the study and devised the methodology.
+AGC, BEØ, and MG conceptualized the study and devised the methodology.
 All authors contributed to and approved the study protocol.
-BEØ was principal investigator of the MI-NAV trial, whereas MG was responsible for the larger MI-NAV project with three work packages, including receiving funding for the project.
+BEØ was principal investigator of the MI-NAV trial, whereas MG was responsible of the larger MI-NAV project with three work packages, including receiving funding for the project.
 FA and AT recruited the trial participants.
 ATT oversaw data storage.
-TLR and FA prepared the data for analysis.
+TR and FA prepared the data for analysis.
 AGC designed and conducted the formal analysis.
 AGC interpreted analyses and wrote the original manuscript draft.
 All authors contributed to reviewing and editing the original manuscript draft.
-All authors read and paproved the final draft of the manuscript.
-AGC is the corresponding author and full access to the data and had final responsibility for the decision to submit for publication.
-AGC is the guarantor for the study and accepts full responsibility for the finished work and conduct of the study.
+All authors read and approved the final draft of the manuscript.
+The corresponding author had full access to the data and had final responsibility for the decision to submit for publication.

+Funding

-Funding The Research Council of Norway was the main funder of the trial (grant no. 280431).
-The Norwegian Labour and Welfare Administration (NAV) and Oslo Metropolitan University contributed with personal, infrastructure and coordination of the trial.
+The research Council of Norway was the main funder of the trial (grant no. 280431).
+The Norwegian Labour and Welfare Administration (NAV) and Oslo Metropolitan University contributed with personal, infrastructure, and coordination of the trial.

+Competing interests

-Competing interests None declared.
+None declared.

-Patient consent for publication Not applicable.
+Patient consent for publication

+Not required.

+Ethics approval

-Ethics approval The MI-NAV trial was judged by the Regional Committee for Medical and Health Research Ethics not to be subject to the ACT 2008-06-20 no. 44: Act on medical and health research.
-The trial was conducted in accordance with the Helsinki Declaration and was assessed in line with the General Data Protection Regulation by the Norwegian Centre for Research Data (identifier: 861249).
-All participants gave electronic informed consent before study entry.
+The Regional Committee for Medical and Health Research Ethics assessed the trial according to the ACT 2008-06-20 no.44: Act on medical and health research and decided that it did not need approval from the Committee (2018/1326/REK sor-ost A).
+The Norwegian Centre for Research Data has approved the project (identifier: 861249).